cookiecutter-flask/cookiecutter-flask/README.md

 ### Standard

 If using standard instructions, Python ≥ 3.6 is required.
-It's recommended that you use a virtual environment (like `virtualenv`).
+A virtual environment is recommended (like `virtualenv`).

 ```bash
 pip3 install cookiecutter